MageroOduor/Predictive-Modelling-of-Flood-Risk/README.md

 ## Summary of EDA

 #### Feature Distributions (Histograms):
-Most of the original environmental and urban indicator features show a relatively uniform or slightly skewed distribution across their discrete values (typically 1-10).
-This indicates that the dataset is synthetic and likely generated to cover a range of scenarios for each indicator.
-There are no immediate outliers or extremely sparse categories that would require special handling, aside from the general discrete nature of these features.
+Most of the original environmental and urban indicator features showed relatively uniform or slightly skewed distributions across their discrete range (typically 1–10).
+This reflects the bounded and ordinal nature of the variables, which are designed to capture varying intensity levels across environmental and urban conditions.
+The distribution pattern indicates broad coverage of possible scenarios, with no extreme sparsity or outlier-driven distortions observed.

 #### Correlation Matrix Analysis